OBress/YT-Frontend/README.md

 ![Example Image](images/login.png)

 Only login and no sign up interface as I register accounts up before hand to login.
+Users and their ID's are stored in MongoDB prior.
+After successfully logging in a user id and JWT token is stored in the local cache for proper authentication and retrieving the correct information for each user.

 ---